artemnovichkov/zepcode/README.md

 #### Use custom color initializer
 Use `UIColor(r:g:b:a:)` initializer.

+### Use color literals
+Use color literals that will appear in Xcode as a colored rect that presents a color picker.

 #### Use layer extension for shadows
 Use a function below for shadow parameters.
 Don't forget to add [this extension](.github/CALayer+Shadow.swift) to your project.